 MTN Irancell is the only operator that publishes operational data on a regular basis.
-MTN's ARPU has remained fairly flat USD terms following a sudden drop in 2012 alongside the devaluation of the Iranian Rial.
+MTN's average revenue per user (ARPU) has remained fairly flat in USD terms, following a sudden drop in 2012 alongside the devaluation of the Iranian Rial.
 Yet local currency figures show that the operator's ARPU has risen by nearly a fifth since June 2013.
 This rise in ARPU was underpinned by the launch of 3G/4G, contributing to an 85% y-o-y rise in data revenues for MTN Irancell in H115.

-While incumbent Hamrahe Aval's launch of 3G services during Q215 does not appear to have impacted MTN's rising ARPU, price competition will is likely to have a bigger effect on the market when MVNOs launch services, which we expect sometime in 2016.
+While incumbent Hamrahe Aval's launch of 3G services during Q215 does not appear to have impacted MTN's rising ARPU, price competition will likely have a bigger effect on the market when MVNOs launch services, which we expect sometime in 2016.